Banner1600MAKonEND.jpg

 Ganesh Prasad Mishra was the younger brother of Mahesh Prasad Mishra.
 Both were sarangi players with an intimate knowledge of vocal music.
 Although I had met them earlier, I only got to know them in 1994.
 They were old and their sarangis were in a terrible state of repair.
 I did some work on Ganeshji's sarangi, but he was resistant to the change implied and wouldn't let me take his instrument away to work on it.
 In our sessions he did his best playing on my sarangi.
 Sometimes he would play while Maheshji sang.
 His nephew Mata Prasad Mishra would accompany them on tabla.
 He has remained a good friend, and featured importantly in my Growing into Music work (film forthcoming).
 Ganesh and Mahesh Prasad Mishra were both very colourful eccentric characters, but in some ways they typified the demoralisation of sarangi players in the latter half of the twentieth century.
 Under-employment leads to a lack of concern with practice and with the maintenance of one's instrument.

-Our first series of films is from 24 January 1995.
-We begin with khayals in Bahar (Ganeshji playing), Adana Bahar (Maheshji singing and Ganeshji playing), and Adana (Maheshji singing with vocal contributions by Ganeshji).
+Our first series of films is from 24 January 1995, a sitting with both brothers playing and singing.
+The session started with with khayals in Bahar (Ganeshji playing), Adana Bahar (Maheshji singing and Ganeshji playing), and Adana (Maheshji singing with vocal contributions by Ganeshji).
 Then Ganeshji tells me the words of the Adana song:

 next Ganeshji performs a dadra in Bhairavi: